eyobsisay/neberku/neberku/GUEST_POST_API_GUIDE.md

 ### Guest Limits

 - **Posts per guest**: Controlled by event settings (`max_posts_per_guest`)
+  - When limit is exceeded, posts are created but marked as `is_approved=False`
+  - Event hosts can manually approve these posts if desired
+- **Guests per event**: Controlled by package (`package.max_guests`)
+  - When the package guest cap is reached, NEW guest submissions still create posts but these posts are marked as `is_approved=False`
+  - Existing guests can continue posting; this cap applies only to creation by new guests
 - **Phone number**: Must be unique per event

 ## Error Handling